 Lots of people put off thinking about remortgaging until their current deal has finished, so that they don’t get hit with any early repayment charges for leaving before their initial term is up.

-While it’s sensible not to incur any penalties unnecessarily, it is usually possible to secure your next deal up to three or sometimes six months before it actually begins, so that you can roll from one deal straight to the next without having to move onto your lender’s SVR in between.
+While it’s sensible not to incur any penalties, it is usually possible to secure your next deal up to three or sometimes six months before it actually begins, so that you can roll from one deal straight to the next without having to move onto your lender’s SVR in between.

 The remortgage process typically takes around six to eight weeks, but can take longer for non-standard cases, so it’s well worth getting started sooner rather than later if your mortgage deal is due to finish soon.
 Alternatively, if you know when your current deal finishes, you can ask us to send you a reminder 3 months before by filling in this quick form.

-In some cases, if you’re stuck on a particularly high mortgage rate, it may be worth remortgaging before your current deal ends, even if there are early repayment charges to pay.
-It’s worth getting a broker to crunch the numbers on your behalf to see whether it makes financial sense to move to a new deal if early repayment charges still apply.
+In some exceptional cases, if you’re stuck on a particularly high mortgage rate, it may still be worth remortgaging before your current deal ends, even if there are early repayment charges to pay.
+It’s worth getting a fee-free broker to crunch the numbers on your behalf to see whether it makes financial sense to move to a new deal if early repayment charges still apply.

 How to get the best deal when you remortgage

 Use a mortgage comparison tool